YouTube-Enhancer/extension/README.md

 - **Open Transcript Button:** Adds a button to the feature menu to open the video transcript (available if the video has a transcript).

 - **Open YouTube Settings On Hover:** Opens the settings menu when you hover over the settings button.

+### Video history settings

+- **Track watched videos:** Keeps track of where you left off on videos you were watching and enables resuming playback
+- **Resume type:** Select how you want to resume playback (Automatic, Prompt)

 ### On-Screen Display Settings